neomjs/neo/resources/data/deck/learnneo/pages/guides/StateProviders.md

 update right away.

 Let us take a look at the Button handler:</br>
-`data.component.getModel().setData({world: 'Neo.mjs!'})`
+`data.component.getStateProvider().setData({world: 'Neo.mjs!'})`

 data.component equals to the Button instance itself.
-Since the Button instance does not have its own VM, `getModel()` will return the closest VM inside the parent chain.
+Since the Button instance does not have its own stateProvider, `getStateProvider()` will return the closest stateProvider inside the parent chain.

-### Nested Inline Models
+### Nested Inline State Providers
 <pre data-neo>
 import Button    from '../button/Base.mjs';
 import Container from '../container/Base.mjs';